Vottem: Public footpaths

 Vottem holds 26 km of public footpaths, out of which 14 km are in good shape, 2 km are difficult (often included in croplands), 1 km illegally closed, 2 km inaccessible with unknown status and 5 km have been officially abandoned (often for sake of highway construction).
 This high density of footpaths is explained by the previous dominance of horticulture in this village.
-The intensive work in the gardens required a lot of foot mobility; and the products were transported to the local auction market by hand carts; the width of the footpaths was adjusted to these carts: minimum 1.17 metres.
+The intensive work in the gardens required a lot of foot mobility; and the products were transported to the local auction market by handcarts; the width of the footpaths was adjusted to these carts: minimum 1.17 metres.